 Environment: Conducting business sustainably

-Climate change poses a considerable threat to the health of our operations, our people, our patients and our communities.
-ICON is committed to doing our part to track and improve our environmental performance across more than 100 locations in over 50 countries.
-We achieve this by working together toward sustainability strategies that consider our environmental impact, particularly in relation to greenhouse gas (GHG) emissions, energy use, waste generation and procurement-related activities.
+At ICON, we recognise the fact that climate change poses significant threats to our operations, people, patients and communities.
+We are committed to improving our environmental performance across more than 100 locations in over 50 countries with transparent sustainability strategies that consider our environmental impacts in terms of greenhouse gas (GHG) emissions, energy use, waste generation, procurement-related activities and more.

 Environmental targets